 The ideal candidate will have the following professional and personal qualities, skills, and characteristics:

-A social justice leader; experience in analyzing research and policy in public health, environmental justice, cancer, women’s issues, reproductive rights, and/or related areas issues
+A leader with experience reviewing and analyzing research and policy in relevant fields such as public health, health justice, environmental justice, breast cancer, women’s issues, or social justice issues

-A successful track record of attracting financial support from individuals and foundations; comfort with grassroots fundraising and personally interacting with and cultivating donors
+A successful track record of attracting financial support from individuals and foundations; comfort with grassroots fundraising and personal interaction with and cultivation of donors

-Deep personal commitment to addressing and ending the breast cancer epidemic; ability to inspire others to share BCAction’s core values
+Deep personal commitment to addressing the environmental causes of and disparities in the breast cancer epidemic; ability to inspire others to share BCAction’s core values

 Compensation & Benefits

-The annual salary for this role will be $120,000.
+The annual salary for this role will start at $120,000.
 Breast Cancer Action also offers a comprehensive benefits package, including healthcare, vacation, and sabbatical.

 Koya Leadership Partners, the executive search firm that specializes in mission-driven search, has been exclusively retained for this engagement.
 Molly Brennan and Meghan Franklin are leading this search.
 To make recommendations or to express your interest in this role, please visit this link here.
 All nominations, inquiries, and discussions will be considered strictly confidential.